taika-st/mcp-server-qdrant/README.md

 # Run the container
 docker run -p 8000:8000 \
+  -e FASTMCP_HOST="0.0.0.0" \
   -e QDRANT_URL="http://your-qdrant-server:6333" \
   -e QDRANT_API_KEY="your-api-key" \
   -e COLLECTION_NAME="your-collection" \
   mcp-server-qdrant
 ```

+> [!TIP]
+> Please note that we set `FASTMCP_HOST="0.0.0.0"` to make the server listen on all network interfaces.
+This is
+> necessary when running the server in a Docker container.

 ### Installing via Smithery